Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 Apart from taking one step closer to universal health coverage, this development will bring in fresh lease of life to the health insurance sector by allowing new areas to expand into and help with the overall growth of the sector and the economy.
 The healthcare infrastructure in Dubai and Abu Dhabi are great examples of what kind of change to the sector such mandatory health could bring in.

-While the details are awaited, this may be an opportune time for those in the UAE market and looking to expand into Northern Emirates to start exploring their licensing, set-up and also the distribution structure.
+While the details are awaited, this may be an opportune time for those in the UAE market and looking to expand into Sharjah and Ras Al-Khaimah to start exploring their licensing, set-up, and distribution structure.
 For overseas players, including reinsurers who are heavily invested in this market, this is a good time to start engaging with their local partners and explore their future offerings in these Emirates.

 At Al Tamimi & Company, our extensive experience and deep understanding of regulatory frameworks uniquely position us to offer expert advice and assistance on navigating the evolving regulatory regime.
 Additionally, our dedicated team is ready to provide on-the-ground support.